UmaSangumathi/FluLINE/README.md

   -- Circos plot is used to visualize the different segments of Influenza
   -- code = bin/createGraphfiles-full.py

+# Dependencies
+Picard
+GATK
+Samtools
+Python 2.7

 The dependant software binaries (bwa, trim_galore, bedtools, circos, lofreq2) are in /src/ directory.
-Please install blastn and MEGAN5, and download NCBI blas database (nt)
+Please also install blastn and MEGAN5, and download NCBI blas database (nt)